BrayOOi/simple-vanilla-app/README.md

 Below are the basic features for the application:

-- They can see the grouped list of pets
+- The user can see the grouped list of pets
-- They can sort the list of pets in the **first** stack by Adaptability **and / or** Maintenance
+- The user can sort the list of pets in the **first** stack by Adaptability **and / or** Maintenance
-- They can drag their favourite pets from the list to the favourite list
+- The user can drag their favourite pets from the list to the favourite list
-- They can reorder their preferences in the favourite list
+- The user can reorder their preferences in the favourite list
-- They can remove a pet from their preferences in the favourite list
+- The user can remove a pet from their preferences in the favourite list
-- They can save or reset their preferences on both lists
+- The user can save or reset their preferences on both lists

-## Resources

-You're given a simple project with a very simple express server that not only renders the main HTML page, but also returns you the list of pets through `/pets` endpoint!
-You're free to change things around however you see fit if you feel it'd be helpful!
-The HTML structure from Angela will get you started but you can also find a wireframe in `static` folder of how the result should look like!

 ## How To Setup